 Let’s say you recognize that things are just not right for you or someone you know.
 Things have changed.
 What do you do to get help?

 First, determine if it is a crisis situation.
-If yes, it is a crisis situation, click here or the ‘Get Help Now’ button to the right.
+If yes, click here or the ‘Get Help Now’ button to the right.

-If it is not a crisis, it is still important that you address the changes you have noticed.
-The sooner a mental health challenge is given the attention it deserves, the sooner the individual not feeling well will recover.
+If it is not a crisis, it is still important that you address the noticeable changes.
+The sooner a mental health challenge is given the attention it deserves, the sooner the individual can begin to recover.

 Second, you need to know what type of mental health services are available to you or the person you are helping.